Engee documentation

 Description

-Block RLS Filter recursively calculates an estimate of the FIR filter weights required to minimise the error between the output signal and the expected signal .
+Block RLS Filter recursively calculates an estimate of the weighting coefficients of the FIR filter necessary to minimize the error between the output signal and the expected signal .

 Ports